 • Difficult in sleeping

 The most important rule to flow while trekking to the high altitude is to walk slowly.
-Don't try to rush. pay close attention to how you are feeling.
-If you discover some symptoms then quickly inform your guide or trekking partner so they can give your First-Aid, or takes you to the medical nearby if it's an emergency.
+Don't try to rush.
+Pay close attention to how you are feeling.
+If you discover some symptoms then quickly inform your guide or trekking partner so they can give you a First-Aid, or take you to the medical nearby if it's an emergency.

-As above I have said, to do some research in the culture of the Locals in the Himalayan region before you hike but you have to accept it when you reach there.
-If you are impersonal, then don't try the local foods or respect the beliefs, if you do it then you will find fewer people and less good experience. be yourself to enjoy the fullest.
+As mentioned above, do some research about the culture of the Locals of the Himalayan region before you hike.
+If you are impersonal, then don't try the local foods or respect the beliefs, if you do it then you will find fewer people and less good experience.
+Be yourself and enjoy yourself to the fullest.

-The most important tips while trekking in the mountains is to take your time to explore and don't rush it.
-The Mountain region is the place to stop, explore, view, enjoy and smell nature and the moment.
+The most important tip while trekking in the mountains is to take your time to explore the surroundings and not rush.
+The Mountain region is the place to stop, explore, view, enjoy and smell nature and live in the moment.

 Most Frequently asked questions for trekking in mountains?

-You may have lots of questions crossing your mind about Trekking in Nepal?
+You may have lots of questions crossing your mind about Trekking in Nepal.
 Maybe you are confusing when to trek, which trek to do?
-And many more so here we have some common and frequently asked questions about trekking in mountains.
-You may have the same question.
+And many more so here we have tried answering some common and frequently asked questions about trekking in mountains.

-Hope this can help you a lot when planning the trip to the Himalayan.
+Hope this can help you a lot when planning the trip to the Himalayan regions of Nepal.

-Nepal, a country with massive mountains and hills covering the area.
-Trekking in Nepal goes to the mountains.
+Nepal is a country with massive mountains and hills covering the area.
+Trekking in Nepal leads you to the foot of the mountains.
 Walking through the dense forest in the hilly region to the world's highest snow-capped mountains means traversing the trail that meanders up and down the mountains.
 So when planning a trekking destination in Nepal you need enough walk experience.

 Is trekking hiking/climbing?